-Certainly I was wrong in my assumption that a pepper growing inside a pepper was inedible, it turns out that it can be eaten without a problem.
+Certainly I was wrong in my assumption that a pepper growing inside a pepper was inedible, because it turns out that it can be eaten without a problem.
 My lucky daughter got two for the price of one!

 Internal proliferation, like the baby pepper inside pepper shown above, can occur in a variety of seeded fruits including egg plants (aubergine), tomatoes and citrus fruits.
-It seems to occur more in fruit that has been picked when not fully ripe and then treated with ethylene gas to artificially ripen it for market.
+It seems to occur more in fruit that has been picked when not fully ripe and subsequently treated with ethylene gas to artificially ripen it for market.

 Seeds develop from fertilized ovules.
 Normally, a fruit forms to protect the ovules if they have been fertilized and developing into young seeds.
 We usually discard the seeds from a pepper before we eat the outer fleshy part of the fruit.
 However, there are times when a fruit forms when there are no seeds present, this is called parthenocarpy.
-It can occur naturally or be artificially induced.
+It occurs naturally or can be artificially induced.
 Parthenocarpy gives us seedless oranges and bananas without large seeds in them.

 Further reading, viewing and information

 We don’t grow peppers as I have an allergy to them, but Shaun at Chillichump has lots of really useful advise about growing chillies and peppers.